Data protection at the Munich-based travel agency Exclusive Cruising

 WhatsApp (WhatsApp Inc. Legal 1601 Willow Road Menlo Park, California 94025, USA) is a U.S. service, which means that the information you submit via WhatsApp may first be transferred to WhatsApp in the United States before it is transferred to us.

+However, WhatsApp warrants to comply with European and Swiss data protection laws.
 WhatsApp also warrants that the communication content (i.e. the content of your message and attached images) will be encrypted end-to-end.
 This means that the content of the messages is not visible, not even by WhatsApp itself.
 You should always use a current version of WhatsApp to ensure that message content is encrypted.

 However, we point out to our communication partners that WhatsApp may not see the content, but may know that and when communication partners are communicating with us, and may process technical information about the communication partner’s device used, and location information (known as metadata) depending on their device settings.
 With the exception of encrypted content, it is possible to transmit the data of the communication partners within the Facebook group of companies, in particular for the purpose of optimising the respective services and for security purposes.
 Also, communication partners should assume, at least as long as they have not objected, that their data processed by WhatsApp can be used for marketing purposes or to display advertisements tailored to users.